Requirements Analysis and Specification Writing Fundamentals

 Endless studies have shown that developing the wrong thing is the single most common cause of project problems and failures.
 Requirements analysis and specification writing, performed well, addresses this reality head-on.
 Sadly, requirements analysis and specification writing are sciences practiced by many, mastered by surprisingly few.
 And yet, the payoff from achieving excellence in these areas is huge.
-The two aspects, requirements analysis (requirements capture and validation using analysis) and requirements specification, are separable but related topics covered by this valuable training.
+The two aspects, requirements analysis (requirements capture and validation using analysis) and requirements specification, are separable but related topics covered by this valuable overview training.

 The requirements analysis content of the training addresses the techniques used to capture, validate and gain a sufficient understanding of requirements communicated at all stages of the system life cycle.
 The specification writing content addresses in detail the conversion of individual requirements into great requirements specifications.